 Patrons Only.
 Unless otherwise directed by the District, only Patrons and Non-Resident Patrons may reserve the Amenities for parties and events.
 Please contact the Amenity Manager in order to determine availability of the Amenities for any particular reservation.
 Rental reservations must be made 14 days in advance.

-Amenities Available for Rental: The following Amenities are available for rental: Meeting Room, Great Room, and Patio Lounge
+Amenities Available for Rental: The following Amenities are available for rental: Meeting Room, Great Room, and Patio Lounge.

 Payment & Registration.
 At the time the reservation is made, one check or money orders (no cash), one for the deposit made out to District (Deer Run CDD) must be delivered to the Amenity Manager along with completed paperwork and insurances, if necessary.
 Each Patron renting the Amenities must sign and execute a Rental Agreement acceptable to the District, must schedule a time to complete a rental check list with Amenity Manager at least one week in advance.
 Regardless of whether the Rental Agreement is executed, the Patron is bound by the Rental Agreement, which is incorporated herein by this reference.